Disney takes $1.4 billion coronavirus hit, sets date to reopen Shanghai park

 “In total, we estimate that the COVID-19 impacts on our current quarter income from continuing operations before income taxes across all of our businesses was as much as $1.4 billion,” Disney said, adding that $1 billion of that came from losses at theme parks.

 Disney is expected to take a larger hit in the current quarter, which ends in June.
+Disney does not intend to provide financial guidance for the rest of the year.

 One area gaining as audiences shelter at home is Disney+, the streaming service the company launched in November.
-The company announced on April 8 that Disney+ had signed up more than 50 million paying subscribers.
+Disney+ had 54.5 million paying subscribers as of May 4, up from 50 million on April 8.

 The direct-to-consumer and international unit, which includes Disney+, is still spending large sums to build the service.
 The division lost $812 million in the just-ended quarter, less than the analyst forecast of $861 million.